-1. Each school shall include the policy required by this regulation in its Student Handbook and post such policy on the school's website, if it has one.

-- 2. The policy shall be disclosed to any parent/guardian who notifies the school in which the student is enrolled, in writing, that the student has an allergy or other condition which puts him at risk of anaphylaxis. - 3.
-At least one employee at each school must receive training from a school RN or a licensed medical physician (MD) in the administration of auto-injectable epinephrine.
+- 1. Each school shall include the policy required by this regulation in its Student Handbook and post such policy on the school's website, if it has one. - 2.
+The policy shall be disclosed to any parent/guardian who notifies the school in which the student is enrolled, in writing, that the student has an allergy or other condition which puts him at risk of anaphylaxis. - At least two employees at each school must receive training from a school RN or a licensed medical physician (MD) in the administration of auto-injectable epinephrine.